-She was elected Secretary in March 2014.
+She was elected secretary in March 2014.
 She serves on the boards of the Southern Newspapers Inc. Medical and 401(k) Plans.
-She was born in El Campo, TX, and moved to the Houston area with her family in 1969.
+She was born in El Campo, Texas, and moved to the Houston area with her family in 1969.

-Barrow lives in Houston with her husband, Bart Barrow, and their 3 children.
+Barrow lives in Houston with her husband, Bart Barrow, and their three children.

 Southern Newspapers is proud to be an equal opportunity workplace. interested in joining us, but not sure where to start?
 We've got you covered.
 Just sent your resume and cover letter to: